fmalee/symfony-docs-cn/reference/forms/types/datetime.rst

 See the :ref:`DateType's format option <reference-forms-type-date-format>` for more details.

+.. deprecated:: 4.3

-The ``date_format`` option does not have any effect when the form is rendered as an HTML5 datetime input.
+    Using the ``date_format`` option when the form is rendered as an HTML 5 datetime input is deprecated since Symfony 4.3.

 date_label
 ~~~~~~~~~~